Aliases for SLC22A1 Gene

 Polyspecific organic cation transporters in the liver, kidney, intestine, and other organs are critical for elimination of many endogenous small organic cations as well as a wide array of drugs and environmental toxins.
 This gene is one of three similar cation transporter genes located in a cluster on chromosome 6.
 The encoded protein contains twelve putative transmembrane domains and is a plasma integral membrane protein.
 Two transcript variants encoding two different isoforms have been found for this gene, but only the longer variant encodes a functional transporter. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SLC22A1 Gene

 SLC22A1 (Solute Carrier Family 22 Member 1) is a Protein Coding gene.
-Diseases associated with SLC22A1 include leukemia, chronic myeloid, somatic.
-Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with SLC22A1 include Leukemia, Chronic Myeloid, Somatic and Prostate Cancer Susceptibility.
+Among its related pathways are Abacavir transport and metabolism and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and transmembrane transporter activity.
-An important paralog of this gene is SLC22A12.
+An important paralog of this gene is SLC22A2.

 UniProtKB/Swiss-Prot for SLC22A1 Gene